krishnaramadas/krishnaramadas/README.md

 📖 I finished PG certificate course in Advanced Machine Learning and cloud from Indian Institute of Technology, Madras

-🔭 I’m currently working as a Data Science Intern at iNeuron.ai
+🔭 I’m currently working as a Data Engineering Intern at DataGrokr

 👯 I’m looking forward to build my career as a Data Scientist